-Additionally, because of the continued uncertainty surrounding the healthcare industry under the Trump administration, including the potential for further legal challenges or repeal of existing legislation, as well as the possibility of additional changes to healthcare laws and regulations proposed by other candidates in the 2020 U.S. presidential election, we cannot quantify or predict with any certainty the likely impact on our portfolio companies, our business model, prospects, financial condition or results of operations.
+Additionally, because of the possibility of additional changes to healthcare laws and regulations under the new U.S. presidential administration, we cannot quantify or predict with any certainty the likely impact on our portfolio companies, our business model, prospects, financial condition or results of operations.
 We also anticipate that Congress, state legislatures, and third-party payors may continue to review and assess alternative healthcare delivery and payment systems and may in the future propose and adopt legislation or policy changes or implementations effecting additional fundamental changes in the healthcare delivery system.
 We cannot assure you as to the ultimate content, timing, or effect of changes, nor is it possible at this time to estimate the impact of any such potential legislation on certain of our portfolio companies, our business model, prospects, financial condition or results of operations.